TZstatsADS/Fall2019-proj3-sec1--proj3-sec1-grp1/figs/README.md

 ### Figs folder

 The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.
+- examplary figure for the main project description
+- visualization of fiducial points distance and image correlation